Improved heralded single-photon source with a photon-number-resolving superconducting nanowire detector: Theoretical Model

-where $\hat{\Pi}^{exp}_1$ and $\hat{\Pi}^{ideal}_1$ are the experimentally obtained and ideal elements of positive-operator value measure, respectively, corresponding to the single photon measurement outcome of the PNR detector.
-The $\eta_{PNR}$ is zero for a threshold detector and one for an ideal PNR detector.
-For more details, see the Supplemental Material.
+where $c_{n}^m = P(m|n)$ is the probability that the detector registers $m$ photons given that $n$ photons were incident on the detector.
+Relevant to our experiment is the single photon discrimination efficiency ($m=1$).
+As defined in Eq. \ref{eq:eta_pnr_simp}, $\eta_{PNR}^1$ is zero for a threshold detector and unity for an ideal PNR detector.